 This section describes each Toolbox command in greater detail.
-They are listed, more or less, in the order they ought to be executed when wanting to do your analysis.
+They are listed in alphabetical order.

 bib subcommand to list the bibliographic characteristics of each item in your carrel.
 The result is a sort of bibliography:

 rdr bib homer